majesticio/llm_eval_suite/README.md

 ```

 #### **Custom client**
-if you are hosting ollama as a service on another device, you can use a custom client by passing the IP and port of the service.
+if you are hosting ollama as a service on another device, you can use a custom client by passing the IP and port of the service using the `--custom-client-host` flag.
 For example:

 ```